logesh-kumar/scroll-triggered-widget-area/README.txt

 - Choose where the widget should display
 - Drag and drop any widget of your choice
 - Controll how long the widget area should be remain hidden when closed
-- Users can click the arrow in the bottom to revert the widget area
+- Users can click the moving arrow in the bottom to revert the widget area

 == Installation ==